Paleodictyon: Hypotheses about origin

+Xenophyophore identity

 The xenophyophore Occultammina has been suggested as a possible identity for the maker of Paleodictyon, but this remains controversial.

 It has been suggested that Paleodictyon may represent a body fossil of a xenophyophore, a type of giant foraminifera.
 The infaunal xenophyophore Occultammina does bear some physical resemblance to Paleodictyon and the abyssal habitat of modern xenophyophores is indeed similar to the inferred paleoenvironment where fossil graphoglyptids are found; however, the large size (up to 0.5 m) and regularity of many graphoglyptids as well as the apparent absence of collected sediment particles (known as xenophyae) in their fossils casts doubt on the possibility.
 Further, modern xenophyophores lack the regular hexagonal symmetry common to Paleodictyon.
 Modern examples of Paleodictyon have been discovered; however, examination failed to reveal stercomares, a hardened test, protoplasm, or xenophyophore DNA.
 The trace may alternately represent a burrow or a glass sponge.

+Arthropod identity

+Baucon et al. (2026) propose that the traces may have been made by peracarid arthropods.
+They note that the straight tunnels and pointed corners indicate a tracemaker with a rigid skeleton and jointed appendages.
+The hexagonal nature of the burrows also requires spatial skills and mobility that other proposed tracemakers do not possess.

-The search for a living animal
+Search for a living animal

 The IMAX film Volcanoes of the Deep Sea describes the search for a living animal that produces the Paleodictyon, using the deep-water submersible DSV Alvin near volcanic vents that lie 3500 m underwater in the Mid-Atlantic Ridge.
 They found and took samples from many of the Paleodictyon nodosum honeycomb burrows.
 However, no creatures were found in any of them.
 They theorized that the burrows were being used for cultivating/trapping bacteria by whichever creature created them.